sqlpad/sqlpad/CONTRIBUTING.md

 Once a pull request has been submitted, a maintainer will review your pull request and either merge it, request changes, or close it with an explanation.

-## Becoming a Maintainer
+## Collaborator Invite

-If you've made a significant contribution to SQLPad and would like to become a core maintainer, please get in touch by emailing rick.bergfalk@gmail.com.
+If you've made a significant contribution to SQLPad you'll be invited to join as a collaborator.
+This will give you commit access to non-protected branches, the ability to review PRs, merge approved PRs, and lots of other things.

-Maintainers will get commit access to the repository, and will be requested to review pull requests and provide input on project direction.
-You might be pinged every now and then to review a pull request or provide your opinion on project direction.

-There is no hard commitment associated with becoming a maintainer.
-SQLPad is a side project worked on in people's spare time, and you can stop being a maintainer at any time.

-If you actively use SQLPad, have the JavaScript expertise, and think you might have just a few hours every month or two to help with bugs or library updates please consider it.
+No pressure to accept the invite or even do anything with the access.
+Contribute as much or as little as you'd like, even if it is just to weigh in on the direction of the project.

 ## Contributing Money